 Mr. Cooper Home Rewards Credit Card

-Lastly, there will be a Mr. Cooper Home Rewards credit card, which as the name implies, means you’ll be able to turn your credit card rewards into extra mortgage payments.
+Lastly, there is the Mr. Cooper Home Rewards MasterCard, which as the name implies, means you’ll be able to turn your credit card rewards into extra mortgage payments.

 Basically, rewards earned for normal everyday spending with the card can be applied to the principal balance of your mortgage.
 That can save you interest.